avinash-pandeyanf/company-chat-assistant/README.md

 2. Open your browser and navigate to `http://localhost:8080`

 3. Type your questions in natural language, for example:
-   - "Who works in the Sales department?"
+   - "Show me all employees in the sales department."
-   - "When was John Smith hired?"
+   - "Who is the manager of the marketing department?"
-   - "What is the total salary expense for IT?"
+   - "What is the total salary expense for the sales department?"